pulse-on-climate/endcoin-whitepaper/README.md

 Basically theres big business in creating end of the world doomsday bunkers.
 We want to reach more than just 50-100 billionaires driving daddies lambo around the cool streets of LA.
 We want to reach all of humanity and build areas where art, technology and life can continue to prosper, because what the hell else will we do when we can't buy crypto punks anymore?

-Endcoin will eventually position itself to create a REIT company in charge of buying land and developing bubbledomes for humanities inevitable end should we not heed scientific warnings of climate change.
+Endcoin will eventually position itself to create a REIT in charge of buying land and developing bubbledomes for humanities inevitable end should we not heed scientific warnings of climate change.

+# Summary <a name="summary"></a>
+We've made it!
+We've gotten to the end of this whitepaper!
+Congrats if you read all the way through, go and touch some grass immediately.

+What have we learned?
+- Sea Surface Temperatures are important to climate science
+- Data collection from satellites is getting easier, and cheaper, and we are the ones to do it.
+- Satellite and space are areas that are highly regulated and shared within the global community, making alignment of this data and blockchain technology simple to integrate with each other.
+- There's a huge increase in focus and funding for space industries across the world, which Endcoin slots in to effectively to help shape the instruments that we will send to space.
+- Tying financial infrastructure to climate change is a worthwhile cause, and gives sovereignty back to the earth through a single data point.
+- Billionaires are buying bunkers for the end of the world, so you should too.
+Invest in Bubbledomes today.